kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 #  📋Checklist-4-ML-E2E-Projects📋
 Checklist for ML (but I guess will touch topics related to SE, DE & DevOps) projects.
 See [here](https://github.com/kyaiooiayk/The-Data-Scientist-Mind-Map) to see the same but in a mind map.
 An almost incomplete collections of MLOps bullet points.
-This list serves three purpouses:
+I admit classifying all the available option is not an easy task and what you see here is not written in stone and should be considered my personal preference.
+This list serves the following purpouses:
 - Provides a **checklist** for things that are obvious but are rarely done or effectively mostly forgotten
 - Provides a **step-by-step** guide (template) to ML project
 - Provides **links & references**
-- Provides as much as possible the available option when it comes to deployment/serving
+- Provides the complete list of **available options** along with a bried explanation
 ***

 ## Striving to: